xtream1101/devscript/README.md

 ## 📝 Upcoming features

-- Be able to disable registration, and have it be invite only
+- Allow disabling registration, and have it be invite only
 - Have the email (smtp) server as an optional setup
-- Possiable vscode extention to add and view snippets directly in vscode
+- VSCode extention to manage snippets directly in the editor
+- Autodetect language for code snippets

 ## 💬 Report a Bug or Feature Request